Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 ### <span style="color:#0080FF">Overview</span>
 <img src="images/IoTHubOverview.jpg" width="800"/><p>

 ### <span style="color:#0080FF">Public access</span>
+In the How-to Guide referenced above it says the folloiwng:

+The built-in Event Hub compatible endpoint doesn't support access over private endpoint.
+When configured, an IoT hub's private endpoint is for ingress connectivity only.
+Consuming data from built-in Event Hub compatible endpoint can only be done over the public internet.

+IoT Hub's IP filter also doesn't control public access to the built-in endpoint.
+To completely block public network access to your IoT hub, you must

+1. Configure private endpoint access for IoT Hub
+2. Turn off public network access or use IP filter to block all IP
+3. Stop using the built-in Event Hub endpoint by setting up routing to not send data to it
+4. Turn off the fallback route
+5. Configure egress to other Azure resources using trusted Microsoft service

-The goal is to disable public IP access to the IoT Hub, which is done in in the Networking section.
-Disable Public Access:
+The first step is to disable public IP access to the IoT Hub, which is done in in the Networking section:

 <img src="images/IoTHubPublicAccess.jpg" width="800"/><p>